gdmoney/quotes/README.md

 -- *Robert A. Crawford (quoted by)*

-**"Fools ignore complexity."
+**"Fools ignore complexity.
 Pragmatists suffer it.
-Some can avoid it."
+Some can avoid it.
 Geniuses remove it."**
 -- *Alan Perlis*